bernatferragut/MESSAGE-PROJECT/0.General/IDEAS.md

 9. HOW WILL YOUR ACTIVITIES - 250 words :
 .
 CONTRIBUTE TO YOUR ARTISTIC DEVELOPMENT?
 This work is capital to my artistic development because it's my most personal up to date.
-Coming from a deep experience within when I was a young adult, 20 years after nothing has changed.
+Coming from a profundly deep experience when I was a young adult, 20 years after nothing has changed.
 I still remember that experience as it was today.

 My artistic style has been always marked by a deep spiritual imprint.
 And this imprint has pushed me to the study of the main world religions from the East and West.
 Bringing this work to live will only make me a better artist with a clearer and remarkable personality and style.

-This work expresses my deepest mystical, religious and metaphysical experiences and it's vital for me as an artist start exploring this period of my life who supports my energy as an artist and brings a positive message to the masses.
+This work expresses my deepest mystical, religious and metaphysical experiences and it's vital for me as an artist start exploring this period of my life who supports my energy as a human being and brings a positive message to the masses: The possibility of an afterlife

 .
 ADVANCE ARTISTIC PRACTICE?
 - It will deepen my knowledge in the following artistic disciplines:
 1. Web Programming
-2. Generative Art Coding
+2. Generative Art Coding and mobile communication
-3. Digital Printing latest technologies including 3D Printing
+3. Digital Printing latest technologies
 4. Web Virtual Reality
-5. Robotics and the Internet of Things
+5. Robotics and the Internet of Things - To see
 6. Blockchain technology and crypto identity
 6. Meditative practices of visualization

 .
 WHAT TYPE OF ARTISTIC RISKS WILL YOU BE TAKING?
 I will offer several ways to experience the artwork:
 - Latest digital Printing in medium and large format
-- 3D Printing
+- 3D Printing and Holographic Projection
-- Creation of a mini IOT Robot
+- Creation of a mini IOT Robot - To see
+- Blockchain technology in the backend.

 EXPLORING A TRADITIONAL PRACTICE IN A NEW WAY
 - The website with coded Generative art pieces inspired by the main exhibit ones
 - VR version of some of the pieces
+- Holographic Projection

 TECHNOLOGY IN AN INNOVATIVE WAY
 - Creation of a Mini IOT Robot for one of the pieces
+- Decentralized storage of Data

  NEW MODELS OF DISSEMINATION
- - Digital citizenship with a unique cryptographical identity number bringing individual copyright to the market through Blockchain technology.
+ - Digital citizenship with a unique cryptographical identity number bringing individual copyright to the market through the Blockchain technology.
-- Introduction of the pieces into the new decentralized blockchain Market
+- Introduction of the workart into the new decentralized blockchain Market

 10. HOW WILL YOUR ACTIVITIES BUILD INTEREST IN AND KNOWLEDGE OF THE ARTISTIC PRACTICE?
 ARE YOUR ACTIVITIES TARGETED TO A SPECIFIC PUBLIC?

 My project goes in the lines of contemporary artist who are opening a new medium which is metaphysical and trascendental at the same time.
 Visionaries like Alex Grey,and Adolph Turner opened a connection to other artsits who have experienced other worlds with artifical altered states or natural ones like is my case.

 Exist a bigger and bigger community of individuals who care for a better health, a better environment and a better and deeper human relationship.
-All these individual who are reointroducing to their daily lives ancient techniques like Yoga and Meditation are the public that can be supportive at first sight.
+All these individual who are reintroducing to their daily lives ancient techniques like Yoga and Meditation are the public that can be supportive at first sight.

-At the same time the Project, although coming from the Metaphysics, dives into modern contemporary art world and puts itself at the for front of new web technologies like webVR, generative art and the use of modern blockchain technologies for the backend encrypted records.
+At the same time the Project, although coming from the Metaphysics, dives into modern contemporary art world and puts itself at the forefront of new web technologies like webVR, generative art and the use of modern blockchain technologies for the backend encrypted records.
 This will atract also the classic contemporary art based in new technologies.

 11. IF YOU ARE HIRING ARTISTS, EXPLAIN HOW YOU DETERMINE THE FEES TO BE PAID
 - 250 words - See if I want to introduce this part or...not.
 All by myself?

-I will hire an artist who will help me to build:
+I will hire an artist who will help me to build: - To see

 1- Mini IOT robot - I could build it just in code and in p5js or webVR 2- Massive Cylinder in the Center - I can look for support to project Holographic images inside a Cylinder.